Maxl94/ngx-multi-sort-table/projects/mat-multi-sort/README.md

 - Added support for custom content in the settings chip list (when icons are desired instead of 'asc | desc' labels i.g.)
 Thanks to [khalil khalil ](https://github.com/khalilof)
 - Extended the example to showcase the icons as sort indicators instead of text labels Thanks to [khalil khalil ](https://github.com/khalilof)
 - Security Updates

-### Version 0.5.3
-- Fixed bug where position of settings dialog was calculated wrong, if placed in some nested element witch has a relative or absolute position.
-Thanks to [forbik0](https://github.com/forbik0).
-- Fixed bug where defaultSortParams could not get set via TableData constructor.

-### Version 0.5.2
-- Security update

-### Version 0.5.1
-- Updated readme

-### Version 0.5.0
-- Added support to store the table settings in localStorage.
-Just add a key e.g. `{ localStorageKey: 'settings' }` for the storage item with in the `constructor options` of the `TableData` object.
-See the code example on the bottom.

 ## Documentation
 ### TableData